In terms of cash, Tesla’s operations generated positive free cash flow in fiscal 2022.

 For your information, the EBITDA margin shown in the chart above is adjusted by the company based on criteria determined by Tesla’s management.

-At an EBITDA margin of 24%, Tesla generated a significant amount of cash earnings, notably at $0.24 of cash out of $1.00 of revenue.
+At an adjusted EBITDA margin of 20%, Tesla generates a significant amount of cash earnings, notably at $0.20 of cash out of $1.00 of revenue.

 For your information, Tesla gets a portion of its revenue from regulatory credits sales.

-Investors argued that the regulatory credits sales have artificially boosted Tesla’s margins as these sales were not related to Tesla’s core operation of car making and distribution.
+Investors argued that the regulatory credit sales have artificially boosted Tesla’s margins as these sales were not related to Tesla’s core business of car making and distribution.

-Additionally, Tesla’s regulatory credits sales may not be sustainable in the long run and may disappear once EV sales from other automakers rise to the same level as Tesla.
+Additionally, Tesla’s regulatory credits sales may not be sustainable in the long run and may disappear once EV sales from other automakers catch up to the same level as Tesla.

-Without regulatory credits revenue, Tesla’s gross margin certainly decreases by a whole lot.
+Without regulatory credit revenue, Tesla’s gross margin may decline.

-For example, Tesla’s gross margin clocked in at 26% in Q4 2022 with regulatory credit sales.
+For example, Tesla’s gross margin clocked 21.5% in Q2 2023 with regulatory credit sales.

-Without regulatory credits revenue, Tesla’s gross margin decreases to only 23% in the same fiscal quarter.
+Without regulatory credits revenue, Tesla achieved a gross margin of only 19.8% in the same fiscal quarter.

-In short, Tesla’s gross margin has been artificially inflated by the regulatory credits revenue.
+In short, Tesla’s gross margin is artificially inflated by the regulatory credits revenue.

-Similarly, Tesla’s operating margins without regulatory credits sales are much lower as seen in the chart above.
+Similarly, Tesla’s operating margins without regulatory credit sales are much lower as seen in the chart above.

-As of 4Q 2022, Tesla’s operating margin totaled only 15% without emission credits revenue and 17% with emission credits revenue.
+As of 2Q 2023, Tesla presented an operating margin of only 11.8% without emission credits revenue and a margin of 13.5% with emission credits revenue.

-In terms of net profit margin, regulatory credit sales help Tesla attain profitability.
+In terms of net profit margin, carbon credit sales help Tesla attain profitability.

 In other words, Tesla would have been unprofitable without the help of carbon credits revenue.

-For instance, Tesla’s net profit margin clocked in at a whopping 15% in Q4 2022 on a TTM basis inclusive of regulatory credits revenue.
+For instance, Tesla pulled off a net profit margin of 13% in Q2 2023 on a TTM basis inclusive of regulatory credits revenue.